Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Introduction

-\textbf{Position: This position paper argues that the development of non-Euclidean foundation models is essential for effectively representing, modeling, and analyzing complex data structures and relationships in real-world applications.} With arguments grounded in both theoretical insights and experimental evidence, we contend that by aligning foundation models—whether visual, linguistic, or scientific—with the intrinsic geometries of their training data, we can improve three critical aspects of these models: representational capabilities, adaptability to diverse geometric structures in training datasets, and scalability.
+\textbf{Position: The development of non-Euclidean foundation models is essential for effectively representing, modeling, and analyzing complex data structures and relationships in real-world applications.} Particularly, this paper advocates for the development of \textit{\textbf{non-Euclidean foundation models}} at the scale of billions of parameters, which is on both a much larger scale and a much broader geometric scope than existing research that focuses almost entirely on low-dimensional settings within specific geometries, such as the hyperbolic space.
+Such research requires \textbf{significant community efforts}.
+Beyond proposing non-Euclidean counterparts of Euclidean operations, which is the current focus, we advocate building the full training infrastructure for this scale, developing and training large-scale non-Euclidean architectures, and analyzing their behavior, which often diverges from low-dimensional models.
+With arguments grounded in theoretical insights and experimental evidence, we contend that by aligning foundation models—whether visual, linguistic, or scientific—with the intrinsic geometries of their training data, we can improve three critical aspects of these models: representational capabilities, adaptability to diverse geometric structures, and scalability.

 \textbf{Representational Capabilities}.
 Euclidean space has limited capabilities to represent complex geometric structures with diverse local properties, resulting in significant distortion when embedding such data in low-dimensional Euclidean spaces~\cite{tenenbaum2000isomap}.
-In contrast, hyperbolic spaces, with their negative curvature, excel at representing hierarchical and tree-like structures with minimal distortion in low dimensions~\cite{krioukov2010hyperbolic,sarkar2011low}.
+In contrast, hyperbolic spaces, with their negative curvature, excel at representing hierarchical structures with minimal distortion in low dimensions~\cite{krioukov2010hyperbolic,sarkar2011low}.
 Similarly, spherical geometries, defined by positive curvature, are well-suited for modeling data with bounded structures and angular relationships~\cite{durrant2022hyperspherically,esteves2017learning,trosten2023hubs}.

 \textbf{Adaptability.} Incorporating non-Euclidean geometrical operations into foundation models provides substantially enhanced adaptability to the diverse geometric structures in training datasets, particularly in the case of large-scale datasets---as is typical for these models—where heterogeneity is inherent by design.
 This adaptability improves the models' flexibility and transferability, as many instances of downstream tasks benefit from acknowledging the geometric structure in the data, such as knowledge graph completion~\cite{bai2021modeling,wang2021mixed}, social network analysis~\cite{yang2022hyperbolic,kennedy2013hyperbolicity}, multi-label classification, drug discovery~\cite{poleksic2023hyperbolic}, user preferences recommendation~\cite{chen2022modeling,yang2022hrcf,yang2022hicf}, and code understanding~\cite{tang2023hyperbolic}.